donnemartin/donnemartin.github.io/content/system-design-database.md

 * Avoid storing large `BLOBS`, store the location of where to get the object instead.
 * `VARCHAR(255)` is the largest number of characters that can be counted in an 8 bit number, often maximizing the use of a byte in some RDBMS.
 * Set the `NOT NULL` constraint where applicable to [improve search performance](http://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search).

+##### Use good indices

+* Columns that you are querying (`SELECT`, `GROUP BY`, `ORDER BY`, `JOIN`) could be faster with indices.
+* Indices are usually represented as self-balancing [B-tree](https://en.wikipedia.org/wiki/B-tree) that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.
+* Placing an index can keep the data in memory, requiring more space.
+* Writes could also be slower since the index also needs to be updated.
+* When loading large amounts of data, it might be faster to disable indices, load the data, then rebuild the indices.